jarp0l/is-case-study/presentation/slides.md

 </p>

 ----

 #### Different types of Cyberattacks targeting facebook

-- Intellectual Property Theft.
+- Intellectual Property Theft
-- Identity Theft.
+- Identity Theft
 - Attack Targeting Friend's List
 - Social Engineering on Facebook

 ----

-#### Social Engineering Attack types on Facebook.
+#### Social Engineering Attack types on Facebook

 ----

 #### Pretexting
 Pretexting tactics usually involve a scammer playing a convincing character that’s used to develop a fake, but plausible, story that the victim can relate to.